top of page

 Project Overview

-develop its first transportation safety focused action plan.
-The first-ever City of Fountain Safety Action Plan (SAP) will identify safety concerns, develop a toolkit of solutions, and establish a prioritized program of actions to effectively move the needle toward ZERO fatal and serious injury crashes in our city.
-The framework to accomplish this goal is through comprehensive safety analysis, focused community engagement, impartially distributed safety actions, and transportation policy reform, resulting in actionable strategies and projects to improve transportation safety for the citizens of our city.
+In 2024, Fountain was awarded a Safe Streets for All (SS4A) grant to develop its first transportation safety focused action plan.
+This first-ever City of Fountain Safety Action Plan (SAP) will identified safety concerns, developed a toolkit of solutions, and established a prioritized program of actions to effectively move the needle toward ZERO fatal and serious injury crashes in the City.
+The framework to accomplish this goal was based on comprehensive safety analysis, focused community engagement, impartially distributed safety actions, and transportation policy reform.
+The process resulted in actionable strategies and projects to improve transportation safety for the citizens of Fountain.

 End Results

-The Safety Action Plan will produce a user-friendly dashboard for tracking projects and their progress that can be accessed through this website.
-The ultimate goal is to establish a Transportation Safety Program that will continuously monitor and react to high-risk locations, one that is equitable and able to identify a broad range of cost-effective projects for implementation.
-New policies and processes will be developed supporting safety for all modes of transportation along with citywide considerations for implementation of the SAP.
+The ultimate goal was to establish a Transportation Safety Program that will continuously monitor and react to high-risk locations, one that is equitable and able to identify a range of cost-effective projects for implementation.
+New policies and processes were developed to support safety for all modes of transportation along with citywide considerations for implementation of the SAP.

-Roadway Safety Facts
+Road Safety Facts

 How often does a person die on U.S. roads?